ca-dmin/carddav2fb_XR/README.md

 Purpose of the software is the (automatic) uploading of contact data from CardDAV servers as a phone book into an AVM Fritz!
 Box.

 This is an extendeded version of https://github.com/andig/carddav2fb.
+That particular solution is a complete new coded version of a 4 - 5 year old solution.
+E.g. can handle iCloud groups as selection.

-Changes are:
+My Changes to andigs version are:

-  * the phone book can be built from more than one source
+  * the phone book can be built from more than one source (now also included in andig´s solution)
   * FAX numbers of selected contacts can be written as FritzAdr.dbf file for Fritz!FAX (fax4box)
-  * the parser file has been added to include nicknames
+  * the parser file has been added to include nicknames (now also included in andig´s solution)
-  * the config example file was supplemented with recommendable default values
+  * the config example file was supplemented with recommendable default values (now also included in andig´s solution)

 ## Requirements